iarkaroy/iarkaroy.github.io.source/blog/_posts/2014-12-21-15-best-bootstrap-alternatives-web-developers.markdown

 ![Zimit]({{ site.img }}20141221-zimit.jpg)

 Zimit is a very lightweight HTML5 framework for prototyping responsive web site designs for web developers.
-It’s based on the LESS CSS pre-processor and provides a framework designed for scalability and code that’s easy to read and understand.
+It's based on the LESS CSS pre-processor and provides a framework designed for scalability and code that’s easy to read and understand.
 It supports all modern web browsers and compiled it’s only 88kb in total file size.

 <br>